ilyakooo0/websuck1t/readme.md

 ## WebSocket /posts/subscribe/:token

+You access the web socket with the web socket protocol.
+I. e. `https://` -> `ws://`.

 Open a web socket from the given `token` for receiving events about new and deleted posts.

 #### Returns error `498` if the supplied token has expired or is invalid.